tidymodels/tidymodels.org/learn/work/sparse-matrix/index.html.md

-Despite this tibble contains 15,000 rows and a little under 25,000 columns it only takes up marginally more space than the sparse matrix.
+Despite this tibble containing 15,000 rows and a little under 25,000 columns, it only takes up marginally more space than the sparse matrix.